 - English teacher, and many years working as a long-term substitute

-- A lifetime love of dogs and years of work with children makes Canine Angels the perfect organization for me to be a part of
+- A lifetime love of dogs and years of work with children makes Canine Angels the perfect organization to be a part of.

 The Canine Angels Advisory Team

 - Volunteer CAST photographer for 9 years

 - Loves volunteering, making, & wandering (Not all who wander are lost)

 - Lives in the foothills of Northern California

 - Involved with Service Dog Organizations since 1999

 - Prior Breeder Caretaker, Whelping Assistant, Puppy Raiser Coordinator and has raised many puppies